 - If you integrate Media Session into your Fire TV app and add the appropriate permissions, your app will get support for voice commands.
 Your app will support both near-field voice commands (speaking through the microphone on your remote) and far-field voice commands (speaking to an Alexa-enabled device, such as an Echo, that is paired with Fire TV).

 - Media Session is the recommended implementation for voice-enabling playback controls (Play, Pause, Fast Forward, Rewind, Previous, Next, Restart) on all Fire OS devices.
 (Fire OS is used on Fire TV and Fire Tablets)

 For more background on Media Session, see these topics in the Android documentation:

 Supported Voice Commands

-A more in-depth voice integration with your app is possible with Video Skill API integration.
+A more in-depth voice integration with your app is possible with the Video Skills Kit.
 The Video Skill API not only provides transport controls (Play, Pause, Fast-forward, etc.) with media playback, the Video Skill API also lets users perform voice searches for your app's media from anywhere in Fire TV (not just inside your app).
-Video Skill API integration does require your media to be in the Amazon Catalog.
+Video Skills Kit integration does require your media to be in the Amazon Catalog.
 You can learn more in Video Skills Kit (VSK) for Fire TV Apps Overview.

 To enable voice command and control to work with your application, add the permission